 - Get out the headphones and listen to music, the radio, podcasts or an audiobook (most local libraries will let you download them for free) as you walk or take public transport.
 Time flies when you’ve got a good yarn on the headphones, and you can easily walk for 30 or 40 minutes without noticing how far you’ve gone.

 - Add up the amount you spend on your car each year and then divide it by months, weeks or days.
 If, like the average Australian, you spend around $9,000 a year on your car, then you’re spending nearly $25 a day to have it sitting in the driveway.
-Improve your finances and health by selling it and using the car-sharing, public transport, a bike, taxi or Shanks’ pony to get around instead.
+Improve your finances and health by choosing to live car free: sell your car and use car-sharing, public transport, a bike, taxi or Shanks’ pony to get around instead.
 Join Car Next Door and get access to a car at low cost when you need to drive.